Stand Up for Our Parks & Protected Areas

 We will continue to update this page to reflect new initiatives.

-The group Save Little Harbour/Owls Head has just launched a paper petition campaign, calling on the government of Nova Scotia to formally protect Owls Head Provincial Park and all of the remaining properties awaiting designation.
+The formal petition calls on the government of Nova Scotia to formally protect Owls Head Provincial Park and all of the remaining properties awaiting designation.

 If you believe that our network of protected areas is worthy of protection and that citizens should have a voice in this decision-making process, we hope you’ll help us deliver that message to the Nova Scotia Legislature.

 For more information, click here.
 If you do not currently have access to a printer, please email us and we will mail you a copy.